arduino/arduino-pro-content/content/tutorials/portenta-h7/vs-openmv-ml/content.md

 ![The apple is detected with a 100% accuracy](assets/vs_openmv_ml_edge_impulse_classification.png)

-Try pointing the camera of the Portenta Vision Shield at any of your fruits or other objects that you used for the training and check if it can be recognized successfully.
+Try pointing the camera of the Portenta Vision Shield at any of your fruits or other objects that you used for the training and check if it can be recognised successfully.

 The complete script of the classification example is as follows: